joshbegley/nyt-latest/README.md

-**Police in Germany Arrest Dozens Suspected of Planning to Overthrow Government**\
+**Germany Arrests Dozens Suspected of Planning to Overthrow Government**\
-`Many of those detained had military training and were believed to belong to a recently formed group that operated on the conviction that the country was ruled by the so-called deep state.`\
+`Many the police detained had military training and were believed to belong to a recently formed group that operated on the conviction that the country was ruled by the so-called deep state.`\
 https://nytimes.com/2022/12/07/world/europe/germany-coup-arrests.html?searchResultPosition=1

 **El Salvador’s Leader Has Eroded Rights to Tackle Violence.
 Is It Working?**\